 Weddings have changed unrecognisably since the medieval times.
 We now have venues, staff and catering companies to help with almost every part of the day.
 More often than not the venues even provide the knife that the cake is to be cut with.

-While we may not have as strong beliefs on fertility and prosperity, cutting the cake still remains as one of the first tasks the newlyweds carry out together, and shows no signs of fading from our wedding days just yet.
+So, why do we still cut the wedding cake?
+Put simply, because it’s heaped in tradition.
+And while we may not have as strong beliefs on fertility and prosperity, cutting the cake still remains as one of the first tasks the newlyweds carry out together, and shows no signs of fading from our wedding days just yet.